-- Prior to beginning of academic term 100%
+Prior to the beginning of the academic term - 100%

-- Day 1-5

-90%

-- Day 6-10 80%

-- Day 11-15 60%
+Day 11-15 60%

-- Day 16-20 40%
+Day 16-20 40%

-- Day 21-end of term 0%
+Day 21-end of term 0%

 A full (100%) refund of tuition and mandatory fees paid will be provided:

 - 1. To students called to active military or National Guard service during the period of enrollment. - 2.
 In the event of a death of a student during the period of enrollment. - 3.
 For course canceled by the University of Tennessee Health Science Center. - 4.
 To students who are compelled by the University of Tennessee Health Science Center to withdraw when it is determined that through university error they were academically ineligible for enrollment or were not properly admitted to enroll for the course(s) being dropped.
 An appropriate official must certify in writing that this provision is applicable in each case.